atrocore/atrocore/README.md

 * Configurable (entities, relations, layouts, labels, navigation)
 * Extensible with modules
 * Easy to maintain and support
-* Powertful export and import feeds
+•	Powerful export and import feeds (additional free modules are needed)
-* Many out-of-the-box features
+* Many other out-of-the-box features

 ### What Technologies are used?